 Red Wolf camp is about learning to create more, and work with less.
 Packing lightly means thinking about what we need versus what we want.
+Please note that all gear worn or used at camp can be stored safely while campers are on the trip.

 Campers should be able to fit ALL items in two bags: one 30-40L dry bag and one small 10L bag for things they want to keep accessible during the trip.
-Too much gear takes up precious space in tents.
+In addition to the 30L dry bag, Wayfinders can bring a small duffle bag for clothes that they will wear before and after the trip.